ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`1`|"self"|Only a User who has at least one common *direct* User Group with the owner gets access|

-## Content Type Group of Parent Limitation
+## Content type Group of Parent Limitation

-The Content Type Group of Parent (`ParentUserGroupLimitation`) Limitation specifies that only Users with at least one common *direct* User Group with the owner of the parent Location of a Content item get a certain access right, used by `content/create` permission.
+The content type Group of Parent (`ParentUserGroupLimitation`) Limitation specifies that only Users with at least one common *direct* User Group with the owner of the parent Location of a Content item get a certain access right, used by `content/create` permission.